 To some, posting online can have a therapeutic impact.
 When others like or comment positively on their post, they can also feel reinforced.
 They can feel like others agree with their perspective.

-And while a post make an individual feel better, the reality is that it might paint them in a poor light even if they do not see it the last way themselves.
-This can have a negative impact on a case outcome.
+And while a post makes an individual feel better, the reality is that it might paint them in poor light even if they do not see it the last way themselves.
+This can harm a case outcome.

 When going through a divorce or family law matter, parties are usually well advised to think twice before posting.
 And when in doubt, it is almost always wise not to hit the enter button.